structr/structr/CODE_STYLE.md

   module; if you change it, refresh the committed jar with `mvn -o -pl structr-build-extension package && cp structr-build-extension/target/structr-build-extension.jar .mvn/lib/` and commit the jar.
-Reviewed-and-acceptable files are dismissed **in the source file**: put the marker `@review-need:accept` in any comment with your reason next to it (the tool only checks that the marker string is present — it never reads the reason) and the file drops off the list, in the CLI and the build alike.
+Reviewed-and-acceptable files are dismissed **in the source file**: put the marker `@review-priority:accept` in any comment with your reason next to it (the tool only checks that the marker string is present — it never reads the reason) and the file drops off the list, in the CLI and the build alike.
 Remove the marker to un-accept;
   `--show-accepted` lists what's hidden.

+- **Test-log reviewer** (`config/testlog/TestLogReview.java`) — triage for a Maven/TestNG log,
+  because a green build hides plenty: exceptions that were logged and swallowed, WARN storms, messages at the wrong level, tests that pass only because a negative case fired.
+Surefire reports contain none of that.
+Normalises away timestamps, UUIDs, numbers, tenant ids and paths so hundreds of occurrences of one message collapse to a single counted line, then ranks: logged/swallowed exceptions first (the valuable ones — no test reports them), then errors, warnings by logger, problem phrasings at INFO level, and the slowest classes.
+Run `mvn … 2>&1 | tee /tmp/run.log && java config/testlog/TestLogReview.java /tmp/run.log`;
+  `--top N`, `--min-count N`, `--section NAME`, `--ignore REGEX` (repeatable, for known-expected noise such as deliberate negative tests).
+A count is a pointer, not a verdict.